Go Ad-Free

 The Bandwagon Effect Dismisses the Idea that Infections Harm Your Heart:

 Although cardiologists accept the idea that infections can cause endocarditis, they have not embraced the idea that infections can contribute to atherosclerosis and coronary artery disease (CAD).
 Let’s face it, they are all in on the lipid theory of CAD.
-Alternative hypotheses are not very welcome.
+Alternate hypotheses are not very welcome.
 And funding agencies are not likely to consider something considered so radical.

 But an article in ARYA Atherosclerosis (Jan.
 2016) offers this overview of “Infectious and Coronary Artery Disease”: